yannickycpan/oxford-mllab/index.md

 ## Schedule

 You are provided three options below and required to complete 1.5 option (one option + one question from another option).
 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.
+Sufficient hint/code will be provided in the colab file for each option.

 **NOTE 1: for each colab file below, you should make a copy in your own google drive to edit & run.**